Tracesource/FIMVC-VIA/README.md

-# SPMVC-CAG
+# FIMVC-VIA
-Code of  "Scalable Partial Multi-view Clustering with Consistent Anchor Graph"
+Code of  "Fast Incomplete Multi-view Clustering with View-independent Anchors"

 Please run the 'run.m', and reproduce the results on 'ORL_mtv' datasets.